 Loosen Your Waistband

-Try wearing roomier pair of running shorts and legwear.
-If you are using a belt, try loosening it.
-Also, pay attention to any compression garment you’re using.
+Don’t forget to wear comfortable clothing while running.
+Tight clothing that compresses your stomach can be a culprit behind heartburn, so make sure you’re wearing a comfortable pair of running shorts and legwear.
+If you’re wearing a belt, try loosening it, and pay attention to any compression garment you’re using.

-Antacids work best as it’s the ingredient that neutralizes stomach ache.
+Antacids work best as it’s the ingredient that neutralizes stomach aches.
 It works the fastest and be taken during your training if symptoms develop.

 For stronger medication, try H2 blockers which you can get with a prescription.